Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "It's not the size of the dog in the fight, it's the size of the fight in the dog."
+> "It is the mark of an educated mind to be able to entertain a thought without accepting it."
-> — **Mark Twain**
+> — **Aristotle**

 ---